Rykov7/Stan/README.md

-# Lutz Bot
+# Stan
-Multipurpose Telegram Bot for Python group
+Multipurpose Asynchronous Telegram Bot for Python group

 ### What does this project do?
  * Send links on command (chat rules, FAQs, libraries etc.)